 Who can open a Roth IRA?

 To open a Roth IRA, you must have earned income and your income cannot exceed certain limits.
 Here are the basic rules and qualifications.

 You must be under the income limit.
 To contribute to a Roth IRA, your modified adjusted gross income (MAGI) must be under $139,000 in 2020 (single filers) or $206,000 (married filing jointly).
 In 2021 the MAGI limit is $140,000 (single filers) or $208,000 (married filing jointly).
 (IRS Publication 590-A, Worksheet 2-1 has complete instructions on figuring MAGI for Roth IRAs.)

 You have to have earned income.
 You must have income from work (the IRS term is "taxable compensation").
 The max you can contribute to a Roth in a year is your income from work or $6,000 ($7,000 if you're age 50 or older), whichever is less.

 Learn all of the details on the IRS website and at NerdWallet.
 Then, talk with your tax accountant!

 Want Dr. Kisha to break it down live?
-Register for the live financial freedom workshop with Dr. Kisha on March 20, 2021.
+Register for the complete financial freedom workshop with Dr. Kisha.
 Click here for the details before registration closes.

 Books to help your on your way...